 The Company monitors its liquidity position regularly to assess whether it has the funds necessary to fulfill planned exploration commitments on its petroleum and natural gas properties or that viable options are available to fund such commitments from new equity issuances or alternative sources such as farm-out agreements.
 However, as an exploration company at an early stage of development and without significant internally generated cash flow, there are inherent liquidity risks, including the possibility that additional financing may not be available to the Company, or that actual exploration expenditures may exceed those planned.
-The exceed those planned.
-The company is future ability to access capital on terms that are acceptable to the Company has so far been able to raise the required financing to meet its obligations on time.
+The current uncertainty in global markets could have an impact on the Company's future ability to access capital on terms that are acceptable to the Company has so far been able to raise the required financing to meet its obligations on time.